ryanlu41/ryanlu41.github.io/_posts/2022-12-22-Suffering-and-Healing.md

 #### Overcoming Suffering

-The simplest way to overcoming suffering is to remove the threat to one's integrity or sense of meaning; of course, this is often not possible.
+The simplest way to overcome suffering is to remove the threat to one's integrity or sense of meaning; of course, this is often not possible.
 Thomas Egnew writes that even when the threat cannot be removed, healing and alleviation of suffering can occur through the *transcendence* of suffering.
 The use of the term *transcendence* reflects a fundamental change in the relationship between the self, the world, and the threat.
 Transcendence can be accomplished through meaning, through hope, and through acceptance.

 Victor Frankl writes extensively about finding meaning through suffering in his book *Man’s Search for Meaning*.
 Frankl was an Austrian neurologist, psychiatrist, and psychotherapist who drew upon his experiences imprisoned in concentration camps during the Holocaust to develop logotherapy, a school of thought within psychotherapy that views life as a quest for meaning.
 For Frankl, all suffering has the potential for meaning:

 “If there is a meaning in life at all, then there must be a meaning in suffering.
 Suffering is an ineradicable part of life, even as fate and death.
 Without suffering and death human life cannot be complete.”
 (Frankl, 1959)

 Frankl believes that meaning in suffering can come from suffering with courage.
 In his book, Frankl describes inmates who did not descend into savagery despite the dehumanizing and deplorable conditions of the camps.
 Instead, they suffered well by retaining their inner freedom, humanity, and dignity.
 To him, they were like martyrs.
 “They were worthy of their sufferings; the way they bore their suffering was a genuine inner achievement” (Frankl, 2006).
 Meaning in suffering can also come through sacrifice.
-One of Frankl’s patients lost his wife his during the Holocaust.
+One of Frankl’s patients lost his wife during the Holocaust.
 He found meaning in his grief by viewing it as a necessary sacrifice that spared his wife the emotional suffering had she survived and he died.

 Hope can also help alleviate suffering.
 Many philosophers have described two different levels of hope.
 The first is more concrete.
 It is the hope for a specific goal or outcome, and it is expressed as “I hope that…” This hope can sustain people through suffering; in *Man’s Search for Meaning*, Frankl describes how his hopes of publishing his manuscript and reuniting with his wife helped him survive the brutality of the concentration camps.
 The second level of hope is deeper, and is expressed as “I hope…” This hope has been called different names by different authors, including transcendental hope, generalized hope, and deep hope.
 Common to different thinkers is the belief that this type of hope is existential; Pellegrino and Thomasma describe it as “the hope about the meaningfulness and purpose of human existence” (as cited in Coulehan, 2011).
 This hope for meaning allows for suffering to be meaningful in dire circumstances.